raspberrypilearning/clone-wars/en/step_2.md

 --- task ---

-Add some more code inside the `forever`{:class="blockcontrol"} block to make your spaceship move to the right if the <kbd>right</kbd> arrow key is pressed.
+Add some more code inside the `forever`{:class="block3control"} block to make your spaceship move to the right if the <kbd>right</kbd> arrow key is pressed.

 --- hints ---